 Indirect effects—Interactions between the informal and formal economy

 Analysis of the relationship between the formal and informal economy is one of the most relevant and challenging issues in this literature.
 However, the effect of informality on economic growth remains considerably ambiguous, theoretically and empirically.
-The correlation between these two “sides” of the economy may be both negative (“dual” hypothesis) and positive (“structural” hypothesis).
+The correlation between these two “sides” of the economy may be both negative, “harmful” hypothesis, and positive, “benign” hypothesis.

-The “structuralists” consider the informal and formal economy intrinsically linked.
-According to this approach, informal activities provide cheap goods and services, which increase the level of competition faced by regular enterprises.
+According to the “benign” hypothesis, informal activities provide cheap goods and services, which increase the level of competition faced by regular enterprises.
 By the same token, more formal production increases the demand for goods and services produced by unobserved activities.
-Indeed, various studies showed that a reverse causality can occur, that is, the informal economy has a beneficial effect on economic development.
+Indeed, various studies have shown that a reverse causality can occur, that is, the informal economy has a beneficial effect on economic development.
 Focusing on transition economies, the most obvious benefit of the informal economy is that it helps maintain economic activity when rent-seeking (the extraction of uncompensated value from others without making any contribution to productivity) and corruption raise the cost of formal production .
 Informal activities can increase competition in the formal economy and impose upper bounds on governmental activities and regulatory burdens.
 They may contribute to an increase in financial resources and provide entrepreneurial experiences that are important, especially in transition and emerging countries.
 Thus, a positive relationship between informality and the formal economy is also theoretically and empirically possible.

 Empirical research that may rationalize these contradictory findings shows that while informal activities boost economic growth in developed economies, they reduce the growth rate of the official GDP in developing countries .
 As a result, adequate knowledge of both sectoral composition and degree of economic development are critical in determining the correlation (whether positive or negative) between the informal and formal economy and, as a consequence, the indirect effects of inequality on informality, and vice versa.

-Feedback effects of informal economy on income inequality
+Feedback effects of the informal economy on income inequality

 Several channels can explain how the informal economy has reverse effects on income inequality.
 On the one hand, a sizable level of informality reduces government revenue and intensifies pressure on public finances, which, in turn, reduces the quality and quantity of publicly provided goods and redistributive policies .
 In particular, a growing informal economy presents problems because informal workers and producers do not pay taxes, but rather free ride on public services; this is a source of inefficiency in the public provision and allocation of private and public resources.
 With particular reference to transition and emerging countries, lower tax revenues impede adequate public investment in physical (e.g. infrastructure), human (e.g. education, research), and social (e.g. welfare programs, judicial system) capital.
 With respect to social issues, the informal economy exacerbates a lack of trust in official institutions, feeds resentment among citizens, and favors corruption and illegal activities.
 These consequences all contribute to a reduction in institutional quality.